-A Superrotating Wind (or Prograde Wind) is a wind carrying Atmosphere around a world (planet or Moon) in the same direction as the world is rotating.
-The concept can seem non-intuitive but in some sense, wind can happen in any direction, which can as easily be prograde as retrograde, and the Coriolis Force provides a mechanism for orienting the direction of winds in both, i.e., in Hadley Cells and similar circulation patterns.
-On Earth, the Trade Winds and Jet Streams are examples of superrotating winds.
+A superrotating wind (or prograde wind) is a wind carrying atmosphere around a world (planet or moon) in the same direction as the world is rotating (prograde).
+The concept can seem non-intuitive but in some sense, wind can happen in any direction, which can as easily be prograde as retrograde, and the Coriolis force provides a mechanism for orienting the direction of winds in both, i.e., in Hadley cells and similar circulation patterns.
+On Earth, the westerlies and jet streams are examples of superrotating winds.

-Planets and moons with multiple Zonal Flows, such as Jupiter and Saturn typically have Jets (i.e., Jet Streams) that alternate, some being prograde (Superrotating Jets).
-Venus has a strong superrotating wind, reaching 700km/h and Titan has similar superrotating winds.
-The possibility and effects are of interest in the study of Extra Solar Planets.
+Planets and moons with multiple zonal flows, such as Jupiter and Saturn typically have zones (jets, in the sense of jet streams) that alternate, some being prograde (superrotating jets).
+Venus has a strong superrotating wind, reaching 700 km/hour and Titan has similar superrotating winds.
+The possibility and effects are of interest in the study of extra-solar planets.